 used to compute the GO Index.
-Job Name Job commandDescription Required Arguments filter Filters out the statistics lines based on applying options (See of the statistics lines based on applying options (See of the statistics lines based on applying options) -dump_row note below table) -dump_row summary Computes the mean, standard deviation, percentiles (min, 10th, 25th, 50th, 75th, 90th, and max), interquartile range, range, wmo_mean, and wmo_weighted_mean -line_type -column aggregate Aggregates the statistics output, computing the statistic speci- fied for the entire collection of valid lines -line_type aggregate_stat Aggregates the statistics output, and converts the input line type -line_type - to the output line type specified out_line_type ss_index Calculates a user-defined Skill Score index as described in sec- -model forecast - tion Section 16.2.5. model reference go_index Calculates the GO Index as described in section 16.2.6. -model forecast - model reference cbs_index Calculates the CBS Index as described in section Section 16.2.7. -model forecast - model reference ramp Defines a ramp event on a time-series of forecast and observed -ramp_type - values.
-The amount of change from one time to the next is ramp_thresh - computed for forecast and observed values.
-Those changes are out_line_type - thresholded to define events which are used to populate a 2x2 column -ramp_time contingency table. -ramp_exact - ramp_window out_alpha = 0.05;
+Job Name Job commandDescription Required Arguments filter Filters out the statistics lines based on applying options (See note below table) -dump_row summary Computes the mean, standard deviation, percentiles (min, 10th, 25th, 50th, 75th, 90th, and max), interquartile range, range, wmo_mean, and wmo_weighted_mean -line_type -column aggregate Aggregates the statistics output, computing the statistic speci- fied for the entire collection of valid lines -line_type aggregate_stat Aggregates the statistics output, and converts the input line type -line_type - to the output line type specified out_line_type ss_index Calculates a user-defined Skill Score index as described in sec- -model forecast - tion Section 16.2.5. model reference go_index Calculates the GO Index as described in section Section 16.2.6. -model forecast - model reference cbs_index Calculates the CBS Index as described in section Section 16.2.7. -model forecast - model reference ramp Defines a ramp event on a time-series of forecast and observed values.
+The amount of change from one time to the next is -ramp_type - ramp_thresh - computed for forecast and observed values.
+Those changes are thresholded to define events which are used to populate a 2x2 contingency table. out_line_type - column -ramp_time -ramp_exact - ramp_window out_alpha = 0.05;